 Learn more about: Geneva

 Home to 40 museums, the city of culture for connoisseurs has the highest concentration of museums in the country.
 Basel also has a beautiful Old Town, modern architecture, and the Rhine – an inviting spot to rest a while.

 The compact metropolis of eastern Switzerland between Lake Constance and Appenzellerland has a charming, traffic-free old town.
 Colourfully-painted oriel windows are a town feature.
 The Abbey precinct with the cathedral and Abbey Library has been accorded UNESCO World Heritage listing.

 Learn more about: St. Gallen

 Lucerne, the gateway to central Switzerland, sited on Lake Lucerne, is embedded within an impressive mountainous panorama.
 Thanks to its attractions, its attractive shopping offer, the beautiful lakeside setting and the nearby excursion mountains of the Rigi, Pilatus and Stanserhorn, the town is a destination for many travel groups and individuals on their journey through central Switzerland.

 Learn more about: Lucerne

-The cosmopolitan city by the water combines creative urban life with nature in all its glory.
-Zurich is abuzz with activity day and night with its countless events, diverse museums, own food festival and Switzerland’s most vibrant nightlife.
+The city by the water combines urban living with nature.
+Zurich is abuzz with activity day and night with its countless events, many museums and diverse gastronomic scene, as well as Switzerland’s most vibrant nightlife.
 And if you’re after rest and relaxation, you can be in the Swiss mountains in less than an hour.